TheSamirN/Personal-Website/README.md

-# Samir Nazim — Portfolio
+# Samir N — Portfolio

 A personal portfolio website built with React, Vite, and Tailwind CSS.